anushkumar13/Low-Level-Design/05_Structural_Design_Pattern/02_Decorator_Design_Pattern.md

-# 💥 Decorator Design Pattern
+# Decorator Design Pattern

-## 🎯 Definition in One Line:
+## What I Understood in One Line

-"A design pattern used to add new features or behaviors to an existing object at runtime without modifying its original code."
+Decorator pattern is a design pattern that helps me add new features or behaviors to an object while the program is running, and I don't need to change the original class for that.

 ---

-## 🍕 Real-Life Analogy: Pizza Toppings
+## Pizza Example That Helped Me Understand

-Imagine you're making a pizza:

-1. Start with a base pizza.
-2. Add cheese.
-3. Add olives.
-4. Add jalapenos.

-➡️ Each topping is a **decoration**.
-➡️ You never modify the original base pizza — you simply **wrap** it with new features.

-This is exactly how the **Decorator Pattern** works!
+When I think about pizza, I start with a basic one.
+Then I add cheese, then maybe olives, then jalapenos.
+Every topping I add is like a decoration.
+But I never change the original pizza base, I just keep adding things on top of it.
+That’s how decorator pattern works too.
+We keep wrapping an object with more layers to add features.

 ---

-## 💻 Programming Analogy: Text Editor
+## Coding Example That Made It Clear

-Think of a `TextEditor` object.
-Now you want to add features like:
+In programming, I thought of a TextEditor class.
+Suppose I want to add bold, italic, and underline features.

-* Bold
-* Italic
-* Underline

-Instead of changing the original `TextEditor` class, you:

-* Create separate classes like `BoldDecorator`, `ItalicDecorator`, etc.
-* Each of these wraps the base editor and adds its own behavior.
+But I don’t want to touch the TextEditor class again and again.
+So I create new classes like BoldDecorator, ItalicDecorator, and UnderlineDecorator.
+Each one of them takes the TextEditor object and adds its own feature.
+This way I don't change the original class.

 ---

-## 🔧 Technical Breakdown:
+## The Parts I Noted Down in This Pattern

-* **Component Interface:** The base interface (or abstract class) which all concrete components and decorators implement.
+* Component Interface: This is the base interface or abstract class which both the original object and all decorators implement.

-* **Concrete Component:** The original class whose behavior we want to extend.
+* Concrete Component: The real object I want to add more behavior to.

-* **Decorator Class:** An abstract wrapper class that implements the component interface and has a reference to a component object.
+* Decorator Class: An abstract class which stores a reference to the component and implements the interface.

-* **Concrete Decorators:** Extend the decorator class and override methods to add new behaviors.
+* Concrete Decorators: These are the actual classes that add new behavior on top of the component.

 ---

-## 🧠 When to Use Decorator Pattern?
+## When I Think This Pattern Is Useful

-* When you want to add new responsibilities to objects **dynamically at runtime**.
+* When I want to add new responsibilities to an object while the program is running.
-* When subclassing is impractical due to too many possible combinations of behaviors.
+* When making subclasses is not a good option because there are too many feature combinations.
-* When you want to avoid altering existing code (Open/Closed Principle).
+* When I want to follow the open/closed principle, meaning I want to extend the object but not change the old code.

 ---

+This is what I have understood so far about the decorator pattern.
+It's really helpful when I want to keep code clean and still add extra features on the go.

+---

-## 🧾 Real-World Software Examples:
+## Real-World Software Examples

-### ✅ Java I/O Streams:
+### Java I/O Streams:

 ```java
 InputStream in = new BufferedInputStream(new FileInputStream("file.txt"));
 ```

-* `FileInputStream` = base component
+* FileInputStream = base component
-* `BufferedInputStream` = decorator
+* BufferedInputStream = decorator

-### ✅ Pizza Order System:
+### Pizza Order System:

 * BasePizza + CheeseDecorator + OliveDecorator

-### ✅ Text Formatting:
+### Text Formatting:

 * Add styles (bold, italic, underline) to text objects

-### ✅ GUI Components:
+### GUI Components:

 * Add scrollbars, borders, shadows without changing the base component

----

-## 🎯 Final Summary:
+## Final Summary:

 Decorator Pattern is perfect when you want to:

 * Extend functionality without altering original code
 * Compose behavior flexibly at runtime

-**Think: Pizza toppings, Java Streams, and dynamic UI layers — all thanks to Decorator Pattern!**
+Think: Pizza toppings, Java Streams, and dynamic UI layers — all achieved using the Decorator Pattern.

----

 ## Real-Life Example: Pizza Order System using Decorator Design Pattern

 ### Problem Statement:

-You have a pizza ordering system.
-Customers want different combinations of toppings:
+In a pizza ordering system, customers want different combinations of toppings:

 * Customer A: Cheese
 * Customer B: Cheese + Mushroom
 * Customer C: Cheese + Mushroom + Olive

-If you create a new class for each combination:
+If we create a separate class for each combination:

 ```java
 CheesePizza {}